 Women’s month may be over, but that doesn’t mean the increased awareness of gender inequality and the wage gap should end.
 Women head 40% of households in this country, not only caring for their children’s everyday needs but also, in certain cases, for their extended family.
 However, on average, women earn around 50% less than men in similar positions.

 This begs the question: what aspects of personal finance should be prioritised by the women who are heading up households?

-Sonja Visser, CEO of African Unity Life, believes in the importance of a solid financial plan for women when it comes to budgeting for themselves and the care of loved ones.
+African Unity Life believes in the importance of a solid financial plan for women when it comes to budgeting for themselves and the care of loved ones.
 There are many actions which can be taken to ensure that their spending is in accordance with their specific financial goals.

 A detailed household budget should be put together before anything else.
 The majority of a person’s income is likely taken up by household expenses, so it’s important to prioritise these expenses.
 For example, rent or bond repayments, daily transport, groceries and utilities should be budgeted for first.